aln8/rollup-plugin-nearley/README.md

 This is rollup/vite plugin for [nearley](https://github.com/kach/nearley).

+It will parse `.ne` grammers once import it.

 Currently only `nearley@^2.0.0` is supported with esmoudle build.
 I added nearley as `peer dependency`.
 Git tag start from `2.0.0`, I intentionally reserve `^1.0.0` for `nearley@^1.0.0` support in the future.

 # usage